 Deferred revenue, a contract liability, is recorded for membership dues and program fee income received from exchange transactions in which performance obligations have not been met.

-Deferred revenue is recognized at a point in time and as such all contract liabilities are satisfied at the time the performance obligation is satisfied.
+Deferred revenue is recognized at a point in time and as such all contract liabilities are recognized as revenue at the time the performance obligation is satisfied.